 Participating in the abovementioned fellowship positions faculty to successfully receive a Jesuit Foundation Grant.

-PEOPLE FOR OTHERS: IGNATIAN LEADERSHIP PROGRAM FOR STAFF
+PEOPLE FOR OTHERS: BUILDING COMMUNITY AROUND IGNATIAN VALUES

 This opportunity is geared toward staff who want a deeper engagement with the Ignatian tradition as a way to develop professionally and build a community of colleagues devoted to mission.
-This seven-month program introduces core Jesuit values and Ignatian leadership in three parts: 1.
-Five meetings with readings and presenters on the Ignatian tradition 2.
+This seven-month program consists of three parts: 1.
+Five meetings with readings and presenters on Ignatian values 2.
 A day of encounter with community members working for justice 3.
 A final reflection on what it means to be a person for others.
 All USF staff members are welcome to apply by September 20.
-For more information, contact email@example.com.
+For more information, contact firstname.lastname@example.org.